Small-town holiday fun in the San Juan Islands

 Each of the San Juan Islands has its own holiday flair.
-Last year, I went to the Friday Harbor Island Lights Festival, and it felt like I had been transported into a fairy tale - or even the last scene of the Grinch Who Stole Christmas, where everyone in Whoville comes down to see the tree, even little Cindy Lou Who.
-At the foot of Spring Street, overlooking the harbor, everybody dresses in their winter finery, a choir sings carols, a band plays, and at the right moment ... voila!
+The Friday Harbor Island Lights Festival will transport you into a fairy tale - or even the last scene of the Grinch Who Stole Christmas, where everyone in Whoville comes down to see the tree – even little Cindy Lou Who.
+At the foot of Spring Street, overlooking the harbor, everyone dresses in their winter finery, a choir sings carols, a band plays and at the right moment ... voila!
 The two historic elm trees in the tiniest park in the world—Memorial Park—brighten up the chilly night with literally thousands of sparkling white lights.
 This miniscule park was created in the 1920s to commemorate the military service personnel who died in World War I, so this small-town tradition is especially meaningful at this time of year.

-You can also do an island-hop holiday, with the equally charming Lopez Village Gathering & Holiday Lighting, with its magical torchlight parade, and the Eastsound Holiday Celebration and Tree Lighting on Orcas Island, where a beautiful, live evergreen tree is decorated on the Village Green, and the whole town comes out to raise a cup of cheer.
-Whichever island you visit, festivities abound!
+The equally charming Lopez Village Gathering & Holiday Lighting hosts a magical torchlight parade, and the Eastsound Holiday Celebration and Tree Lighting on Orcas Island includes a beautiful, live evergreen tree on the Village Green.
+On each island, the whole town comes out to raise a cup of cheer.
+So whichever island you visit, festivities abound!

 Browsing for Beautiful Artisan Gifts

-I love to shop for unique handmade gifts, because I get to pass on the artist's story of how the piece was made.
+The islands are a great place to shop for unique handmade gifts.
 Artisan fairs in the islands all happen Thanksgiving weekend, giving a festive kickoff to the season.
-Every year my friends and I bundle up and walk to the Friday Harbor Elementary School for the San Juan Island Artisans Holiday Marketplace.
-We drink hot cider, eat too many sugar cookies say hello to artist friends who have spent months creating their best work for this show.
+Bundle up and walk to the Friday Harbor Elementary School for the San Juan Island Artisans Holiday Marketplace.
+Enjoy hot cider, sugar cookies and meet artists who've spent months creating their best work for the show.

-I try to do all my shopping for the holidays at the three island fairs and at the cutest shops on the planet in Friday Harbor, Lopez Village and Eastsound on Orcas Island.
-Taking the ferry over to Eastsound or Lopez Village for a day is a mini getaway in itself.
+Taking the ferry to the shops in Eastsound or Lopez Village is a mini getaway in itself.
 The Artisan Faire at the Odd Fellows Hall is a gathering of Orcas Island's best, and the Lopez Islander Resort Annual Holiday Craft Fair brings together dozens of talented Lopez artists in one place—what a treat!
 You can find paintings, fiber art, scarfs, pottery, candles, woodwork, heritage preserves and other foods, sheepskins, jewelry and tons of other cool treasures.

 Rosario's Tree Festival

-Last year, a few friends and I went to The Mansion Restaurant at Rosario Resort on Christmas Day, and it was wonderful.
-The whole place was lit up—yes—like a Christmas tree.
-We must have ordered everything on the lunch menu, and shared a cheese plate, truffle fries and other bites of deliciousness.
-Chef Raymond Southern has connected with farmers on the island to fill the menu with the freshest food possible.
-Afterwards, we spent time in the lobby looking at the beautiful Christmas trees created by local non-profit organizations.
-We loved the Orcas Island Historical Museum's tree, decorated with historical photographs, and the Orcas Island Animal Shelter's tree, covered with handmade puppy ornaments.
+The Mansion Restaurant at Rosario Resort puts on quite a feast for Christmas Day.
+With the mansion lit up like a Christmas tree, Chef Raymond Southern connects with island farmers to fill the menu with the freshest local fare.
+The lobby is full of beautiful Christmas trees, decorated by local non-profit organizations.
+Look for the Orcas Island Historical Museum's tree, decorated with historical photographs, and the Orcas Island Animal Shelter's tree, covered with handmade puppy ornaments.
 Cute overload!

-On Saturdays, there is also an organ and piano concert in the Mansion’s Music Room, where you can learn about the history of the Moran Mansion, and watch historic footage from the heyday of silent films, with the 1,972-pipe organ as soundtrack to excerpts from Phantom of the Opera and the Moran Photograph Collection.
+On Saturdays, make time for the organ and piano concert in the Mansion’s Music Room.
+Learn about the history of the Moran Mansion, and watch historic footage from the heyday of silent films, with the 1,972 pipe organ as a soundtrack.

 Old-Fashioned Christmas Market

 This special holiday weekend market was inspired by the Christmas markets in Germany, with lights, sweets, music and gifts everywhere.
-This sweet little market takes place on a weekend in December at Brickworks in the heart of Friday Harbor, and it truly feels like taking a step back in time.
-All sorts of activities are happening with kid’s cookie decorating, farm animals, hay ride, and magical visits from the Sugar Plum Fairy and Santa.
-We peeled roasted chestnuts and drank hot toddies while sitting around the bonfire listening to a fiddler play Christmas tunes.
+This sweet little market takes place on a weekend in December at Brickworks in the heart of Friday Harbor.
+It truly feels like taking a step back in time.
+All sorts of activities are happening with kids cookie decorating, farm animals, hay rides and magical visits from the Sugar Plum Fairy and Santa.
+Peel and roast chestnuts, drink hot toddies and sit around the bonfire listening to a fiddler play Christmas tunes.

 Lopez Torchlight Parade

-This year, I'm going to get to Lopez Island to go to their tree-lighting and holiday gathering.
-Every year they have a tiny torchlight parade that involves the whole community, carrying lights and candles through Lopez Village, ending in a festival of sweets and hot drinks.
-The perfect way to end an island holiday celebration—I can't wait!
+Every year, the Lopez Island tree-lighting and holiday gathering features a tiny torchlight parade.
+With the whole community gathered together, they carrying lights and candles through Lopez Village, ending in a festival of sweets and hot drinks.
+It's the perfect way to end an island holiday celebration!